TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

          boolean

    Description
-         If set and pageTree.seperateNotinmenuPages=1, separated pages are sorted alphabetically.
+         If set and pageTree.seperateNotinmenuPages = 1, separated pages are
+         sorted alphabetically.